 MIT Sloan’s signature experiential learning model immerses students in locations all over the world to translate knowledge into useful solutions.
 Action Learning builds resilient, thoughtful leaders capable of solving unstructured problems across business functions.
-Global Entrepreneurship Lab (G-Lab), Sustainable Business Lab (S-Lab), China Lab, and USA Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.
+Global Entrepreneurship Lab, Sustainable Business Lab, China Lab, and Digital Product Management Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.